PhilipSchmid/k8s-home-lab/README.md

 ![Rancher Monitoring Settings Prometheus](images/rancher-monitoring-settings-prometheus.png)
 ![Rancher Monitoring Settings Grafana](images/rancher-monitoring-settings-grafana.png)

-Also click on `Edit as YAML` and search for the `rke2Proxy` section to disable it:
+Also click on `Edit YAML` and search for the `rke2Proxy` section to disable it:
 ```yaml
 rke2Proxy:
   enabled: false